seatable-data/api/dtable-web-v2.1-admin/dtables.md

 **Sample Response (200)**

 Response from the sample request shows Page 1 with 3 bases and their detailed infos.
-The returned "count" value shows that this user has 5 bases in total.
+The returned "count" value shows that this user has 5 bases in total:

 >```
 >{